 Nature Air allows more limited luggage than Sansa.
 However, in other respects it tends to be a better run airline with fewer complaints.

 If you’re flying with Sansa Airlines, you must leave the International Airport and walk to the left, to a smaller building about a block away, where you will find the Sansa ticket office.
 There you can book Sansa air ticket to Tambor.
 This airline allows a limited luggage.

 You can also ask for a rental car waiting at the airport in Tambor.
 It will make your journey more stress free and you will not have to worry about navigating the whole journey.
 It’s better to rent a 4×4 car as it will be perfect for the adventurous roads.

-Shuttle service is provided by Montezuma Expeditions and is around $50 from the airport to the farm.
-You will should sign up for this group shuttle by email ahead of time.
+Shuttle service is provided by Montezuma Expeditions and is around $50 from the airport directly to the farm.
+You should sign up for this group shuttle by email ahead of time.
 You will get a confirmation email and they’ll provide you details of how it works.

 From the airport to the ferry in Puntarenas, it takes 90 minutes.
 You will get your tickets from the shuttle driver who will also help you board the ferry.
 You carry your luggage onto the ferry and another shuttle picks you up on the other side.
 The ferry ride will also take about 90 minutes.
 The ferry is fun and you can sometimes see dolphins, whales or other sea life.